 Whether you’re a religious football watcher or you’re out there pounding the streets in the latest gear, there’s no denying the communal power of sport.
 Fans worldwide come together to celebrate moments of glory, from cheering their favourite football teams to sharing their sporting triumphs on Strava.
 It’s not just about winning; it’s about taking part.

-This week’s Contagious sector spotlight was all about sport brands knocking it out of the park, with all-star brands such as Nike, Adidas and Gymshark flexing their creative muscles.
 The sector is overrun with motivational campaigns, so we’ve pulled together a selection of insights to help you hit a home run with your next campaign.

 For many people across the globe, sport is more than just a game.
 It’s a passion, a lifestyle, and a community.
 Brands that know how to harness the power of community in this space are more likely to hit a home run with their marketing campaigns.
 Take Gymshark, a UK leisure brand who have fully embraced the idea of working smarter, not harder.